Bariskau/pipescript-ts/README.md

 # Introduction

-typescript-pipeline is a typescript library for pipeline design pattern implementation.
+pipescript-ts is a typescript library for pipeline design pattern implementation.

 ## Explanation